bmeviauac01/softwarelab1/docs/Lab-EFREST/Exercise-2.md

 - `DELETE /api/tasks/neptun/{id}`: deleted a task; response code is `204 No content` or `404 Not found`

 !!! example "SUBMISSION"
     Create a **screenshot** in Postman (or an alternative tool you used) that shows an **arbitrary** request and response from the list above.
-Save the screenshot as `f2.png` and submit with the other files of the solution.
+Save the screenshot as `f2.png` and submit it with the other files of the solution.
 The screenshot shall include both the **request and the response with all details** (URL, body, response code, response body).
 Verify that your **Neptun code** is visible in the URL!
 The screenshot is required to earn the points.